 No Export for You: The iPhone and iPad game are this to South America and Asia, as are the releases on the Leapfrog consoles.
 Most of the toys, however, are North America only, especially those that are not made by Scholastic themselves.

 Outlived Its Creator: Norman Bridwell passed away on December 12th, 2014.
 At this point the TV show has stopped and has had no new episodes since 2005, but he has two books that is still unpublished.
-Also, the movie won't be released until 2016.
+Also, there's the movie, still in development, having originally been announced for 2016.